South Sudan: third time is a Charm!

 For the spirit of Ngundeng has prophesied that the leaders of today, their wisdom and vision, may need to continue as the destiny has chosen them to lead!
 If deterred, our history, fortune will be destroyed by the good will of the almighty, the purveyor of peace and justice, because good leadership that have been predetermined for our generation and generations to come may end in disaster.

 Those who lead you, in their luxury, think of the best for you, as leaders and guardians of our new republic.
-In their esteemed places, their intellectual capacity cannot be filled by mediocre living, and their access to your resources, only enables them to protect you from things seen and unseen.
-This division of labour is not unique to the quest of our republic.
+In their esteemed places, their intellectual capacity can not be filled by mediocre living, and their access to your resources only enables them to protect you from things seen and unseen.
+This division of labor is not unique to the quest of our republic.
 It can only be achieved through the normalcy of all knowing their places in the strata of our society.
-For a Marissa brewer and seller cannot be a drum maker, and farmer of cassava cannot be a blacksmith; the unprofessional soldier cannot protect the jewel of our nations.
+For a Marissa brewer and seller cannot be a drum maker, and the farmer of cassava can not be a blacksmith; the unprofessional soldier cannot protect the jewel of our nations.
 All of these professions are stratified in our society for the reason of building our nation.
 So, in silence, praise your leaders, and in the open cheer them on, for your undivided attention to their safety from the wanting eyes will, in surety, affect their good names and high places.

 Posted in Uncategorized | Leave a comment